Mind Power Doctrine Of An Iron Warrior

 They simply ignore such criticism and consider the source, an also-ran.
 Destructive negative comments or criticism will almost always come from someone who doesn’t have a good image of themselves, and one thing you can count is that such criticisms are never helpful only punishing.

-Constructive criticism on the other hand is a good because it will usually reveal what you are doing right in your bodybuilding endeavors, what you are doing wrong and what you can do to improve.
+Constructive criticism, on the other hand, is good because it will usually reveal what you are doing right in your bodybuilding endeavours, what you are doing wrong and what you can do to improve.
 This type of criticism or feedback will generally never overwhelm or confuse you.
 And of course, it should come from someone, you respect, and who has more bodybuilding expertise than yourself.